“Our technology is not working as expected.”

 - No budget allocated for professional technology support

-If you suffer from any of these symptoms don’t worry, we believe that making one change in your school will create a healthy and sustainable technology foundation for you to produce more learning opportunities for your students this year.
+If you suffer from any of these symptoms don’t worry, we have a few suggestions which can help breath a little life back into your IT environment with the aim to produce more learning opportunities for your students this year.

 When you go to make your next technology purchase this year think about the below first.

-- Identify what learning outcomes you would like to achieve using this technology
+- What learning outcomes you would like to achieve using this technology

-- When would like to see the results
+- When would you like to see the results

 These simple steps will help you channel your efforts and behaviours to make more informed technology purchases.
 Simply put, it will give you the focus you need to achieve success with your technology this year.